anilzen/MathQuantum/content/authors/Ayala/_index.md

 ---
 # Display name
-title: Arianna Maxwell
+title: Esteban Ayala

-weight: 6
+weight: 1

 # Is this the primary user of the site?
 superuser: false